undless/gatling.io-doc/content/reference/install/cloud/private-locations/introduction/index.md

 * [Kubernetes deployment]({{< ref "kubernetes/installation" >}})
 * [Docker container deployment]({{< ref "dedicated/installation" >}})

-## Managing Control Planes on Gatling Enterprise Cloud
+## Managing Control Planes on Gatling Enterprise

 Once configured and running, your control plane status should go {{< badge success Up />}} within a few seconds, details are available by clicking on the {{< icon eye >}} button.